thoughtbot/fishery/README.md

 defaults.
 These parameters are deep-merged into the default object returned by your factory.

-`build` also supports a seconds argument with the following keys:

-- `transient`: data for use in your factory that doesn't get overlaid onto your result object.
-More on this in the [Transient Params](#params-that-dont-map-to-the-result-object-transient-params) section
-- `associations`: often not required but can be useful in order to short-circuit creating associations.
-More on this in the [Associations](#Associations) section

 ```typescript
 // my-test.test.ts
 import { factories } from './factories';